-There is a small risk of damage to the targeted organ or nearby areas during a laparoscopy.
-If an organ is punctured, leakage of blood or other fluids may occur.
-In this case, you will need other surgery to repair the damage.
+There is a small risk of damage to the organs being examined during a laparoscopy.
+Blood and other fluids may leak out into your body if an organ is punctured.
+In this case, you’ll need another surgery to repair the damage.

 - inflammation of the abdominal wall

-- a blood clot, which could travel to your pelvis, legs, lungs; In rare cases, the blood clot could enter your heart or brain.
+- a blood clot, which could travel to your pelvis, legs, or lungs

-You should tell your physician about any prescription or over-the-counter medications you are taking.
-Discuss how they should be used before and during the test.
+You should tell your doctor about any prescription or over-the-counter medications you’re taking.
+Your doctor will tell you how they should be used before and after the procedure.

-Your physician may change the dose of any medications that could affect the outcome of your laparoscopy.
-These include:
+Your doctor may change the dose of any medications that could affect the outcome of a laparoscopy.
+These drugs include: